When Email is used for process notifications, there are typically 2 scenarios:

 The button is configured in the Floe Designer

 The return email is displayed to the recipient and they can add further details before hitting Send.
-Any text added by the user is made available in the SAP back-end, so that it can be added into SAP workflows or documents.
+Any text added by the user is made available in the SAP back-end so that it can be added into SAP workflows or documents.

 The email ID and the selected action is stored within some encrypted data as shown:

-When the return email is sent back to the SAP system, it is captured and processes by the Floe Inbound Processing Engine.
+When the return email is sent back to the SAP system, it is captured and processed by the Floe Inbound Processing Engine.
 This executes rules stored in simple ABAP user-exits to trigger SAP updates using the information sent back in the email.